 Deionic damage is that which is caused by a focused application of the power of faith.
 It is most often wielded by immortal beings, or at least those who traffic in their affairs.
-It is rather rare to encounter Deionic energies in their pure state, as they are most often shaped or otherwise put to use by their possessors as soon as possible, in order to further their agendas for the multiverse.
+It is rather rare to encounter Deionic energies in their pure state, as they are most often shaped or otherwise put to use by their possessors as soon as possible, to further their agendas for the multiverse.

 They are encountered, however.
 They may take the form of the signature power of a deity, the focused will of an entity of power aimed through one of its followers, or possibly just god-tainted mundane damage forms.
 As is the case with Karmic and Sorcerous damage, these attacks are handled per their standard counterparts - it's just that Deionic energies do a good job of practically ignoring armor for the most part.

 Karmic damage is a form of harm which is inflicted by direct psionic attack.
 As is the case with Sorcerous damage, Karmic damage is not merely caused by psionic powers which generate mundane forms of attack - those are resolved normally.
-Instead, they represent 'pure' psi assaults, such as a psi bolt or empathic hammer, or perhaps some other attack aimed at the very consciousness of oneself.
+Instead, they represent 'clean' mental assaults, such as a psi bolt or empathic hammer, or perhaps some other attack aimed at the very consciousness of oneself.

 Though again, some Karmic attacks are inflicted by seemingly ordinary offensive abilities which are 'charged' with psions.
 This can happen with items that are heavily empowered by psionic skills, or perhaps when encountering psi-active energies that hail from higher dimensions, which can include spectral flames.
 These attacks will behave normally, but affect armor as if it were Karmic in origin.

 Metabolic damage is a form of physical damage that is typically delivered by indirect means.
-It represents an assault on the integrity of the body, whether one is talking about poisoning, radiation or even disintegration.
+It represents an assault on the integrity of the body, whether one is talking about poisoning, radiation, or even disintegration.
 Some forms of Metabolic damage occur as side effects of other powers, but other kinds can be used all by themselves, though all such damage is usually handled the same way.

 Typically one receives an Endurance (res) FEAT roll to avoid the effects of Metabolic damage.
-The powers, equipment and substances that inflict it usually describe whether or not a FEAT is allowed to shrug it off, but in general one can expect a resistance roll if the Metabolic harm comes as a 'rider' on another attack (such as a blade dipped in toxin, or radiation poisoning caused by exposure).
+The powers, equipment, and substances that inflict it usually describe whether or not a FEAT is allowed to shrug it off, but in general one can expect a resistance roll if the Metabolic harm comes as a 'rider' on another attack (such as a blade dipped in toxin, or radiation poisoning caused by exposure).

 Sorcerous damage is that which is inflicted by raw magic.
 'Raw' magic is not merely fire or electricity (or whatever) that is produced by magic - such energies behave (and inflict damage) as they normally would.
 This form of damage, however, indicates an attack which is inherently magical in nature.
 Assaults such as 'generic' eldritch bolts, as well as mystical darkness, fall into this category.